Pachacuti: Amaru Yupanqui

-In accordance with Inca successoral customs, Pachacuti named his crown prince, Amaru Yupanqui, his co-ruler, in order to prove the latter's military, administrative and intellectual capacities, as well as to avoid wars of succession following his death.
+In accordance with Inca successoral customs, Pachacuti named his crown prince, Amaru Yupanqui, his co-ruler, to prove the latter's military, administrative and intellectual capacities, as well as to avoid wars of succession following his death.
 Under Amaru's co-reign, the Collas revolted while Pachacuti led an expedition in the Amazon rainforest, which was put down and potentially led the Inca armies to conquer lands in Kuntisuyu.
 According to the traditions collected by colonial chroniclers, Amaru was a "gentle individual" concentrated on "agriculture and the construction of hydraulic canals".
 Lacking the military capacities necessary to become Sapa Inca, after 5 to 6 or 10 years of co-reign, Pachacuti revisited his decision and instead presented his son Tupac Yupanqui before the Inca nobles who proceeded to elect Tupac co-ruler.
 Other sources indicated Amaru's reign ended immediately after his mother's death, because of the disdain the Inca nobility of Cusco had for him.
 Amaru continued to have an important place in the government following his co-rule; he profited from a private estate and was in charge of the huacas (sacred sanctuaries) of the Qullasuyu region.
 He was described as a philosopher, and as "too human to be ruler".
 Some historians, however, find Amaru Yupanqui's reign to have occurred following the end of Pachacuti's.
 In this interpretation, Amaru was quickly overthrown by Tupac Yupanqui.